sqlxpert/10-minute-aws-client-vpn/README.md

 <br/>

-To create the VPN in your root Terraform module instead of in a child module, copy the `*.tf *.yaml *.json` files to the directory containing your root Terraform module.
+To create the VPN in your root Terraform module instead of in a child module, copy the `terraform/` and `cloudformation/` directories to the directory containing your root Terraform module.

 In a `terraform.tfvars` file in the same directory, set: